Anuj-Kumar-AJ/Learn-Infracture-and-Cloud-on-the-Go/Linux/codeFile/linuxCode.md

 36. To fine tune how much system resource we assign to certain group of services.
     1.  we use `cgroup` or `control group`

+37. To see info about any file or executable file
+    - `file filePath`

+38. To see the time required to run
+    - `time command` --> tiem for command
+    - `time Codefile` --> time require to run tis code file